ipspace/netlab/docs/dev/module-attributes.md

 ## Valid Module Attributes

-The list of valid module attributes is specified in the **defaults._module_.attributes** dictionary:
+Valid module attributes are specified in a sub-dictionary of the the **defaults._module_.attributes** dictionary:

 * **global** -- valid global (topology-level) attributes
 * **node** -- valid node-level attributes